olalamichelle/Database-System/Chapter1.md

 You: Request info from a website
 Database of that website: serving the information you request

-database is empowered by DBMS or DB systems
+Database is empowered by DBMS or DB systems

-DBMS:
+## DBMS:
 	Create and preserve large amount of data over a long period of time Manage data: update, insert, delete
 	More specifically, DBMS can: